songnianqian/CommitteeReasoning/README.md

 This framework introduces a committee-based reasoning system that mirrors the four core mechanisms of human reasoning:

+A key advantage of this approach is leveraging the beauty of Transformer's self-supervised training.
+Unlike Chain of Thought methods that require carefully curated reasoning chains and prompts.

 ### 1. Abstraction and Compression
 An auto-index network reduces rich input into essential meaning—equivalent to how human cognition compresses sensory data into concepts through perception and conceptualization.